vguillou/installable-web-app/temp.md

 ## 1- Add a Home Screen shortcut

 In addition to a `<title>` tag, you need to add a number of tags in the `<head>` of each Html page that should support the 'Add to Home screen' feature.
-As for producing a favicon, producing a homogenous shortcut [across browsers and OS is actually very complicated](http://realfavicongenerator.net/favicon_compatibility).
-It is therefore recommended to use a generator to produce every icon and tags that you need to support all modern platforms.
+Producing a homogenous shortcut [across browsers and OS is actually very complicated](http://realfavicongenerator.net/favicon_compatibility).
+It is therefore recommended to use a generator to produce every icons and tags that you need to support all modern platforms.
-[This generator](http://realfavicongenerator.net/) can be confidently used and offers a comprehensive guide, complete with previews, numerous options and an expensive [http://realfavicongenerator.net/faq](FAQ) if you wish to understand and/or play around with the generated tags/icons.
+[This generator](http://realfavicongenerator.net/) can be confidently used and offers a comprehensive guide, complete with previews, numerous options and an expensive [FAQ](http://realfavicongenerator.net/faq) if you wish to understand and/or play around with the generated tags/icons.

 Note that unfortunately, IOS does not provide developers with an API to add custom icons to the user's Home screen.
 Therefore, third party browsers cannot support the 'Add to Home screen' feature.